sunfounder/ezblock3/docs/source/quick_guide_3.2/import_export.rst

 Import Projects/Libraries
 ----------------------------

-Now let's learn how to import projects or libraries into Ezblock Studio.
+Now let's learn how to import projects or libraries into EzBlock Studio.

 #.
 Open the **My Projects** page, click the **Import** icon and select **Choose File**.
 The **Import Project** button on the home page is the same function.

     .. image:: img/import_icon.png

 #.
-In Ezblock Studio, you can only import ``.ezbpro``, ``.ezblib`` and batch exported ``.zip`` format files from EzBlock Studio.
+In EzBlock Studio, you can only import ``.ezbpro``, ``.ezblib`` and batch exported ``.zip`` format files from EzBlock Studio.
 Other files cannot be imported.

     .. image:: img/import_file.png